denisegandara10/Denise-Portfolio/README.md

 # Denise Portfolio
 Welcome to my portfolio!
-Feel free to check out my cool project.
+Feel free to check out my cool projects.
 Will be adding more soon.
-Click on the title of the project to have a look.
+Click on the title of the project to take a look.

 # [Classifying IT documemts from El Paso County using NLP](https://github.com/denisegandara10/Denise-Portfolio/blob/main/Ticket%20Classification%20Presentation.pdf)
 * Used Natural Language Processing algorithm to classify ticket descriptions to the correct IT department